-Eva is a senior associate in the children and education team.
+Eva is a partner and head of education law in the children and education team.

-She has specialist knowledge in neurodevelopmental conditions and a particular interest in cases involving 'dual exceptionality'.
+Eva has specialist knowledge in neurodevelopmental conditions including those involving 'dual exceptionality' and has a particular interest in cases involving gender variance.
 She firmly believes that the problem with trying to fit a square peg into a round hole is not that the hammering is hard work; rather that you're destroying the peg!

 - Treloar’s – independent specialist school named by way of settlement following appeal to Tribunal for child with Joubert’s Syndrome